JIAXINGUY/aaronstevenwhite.github.io/presentations.md

 Govindarajan, V.S., B. Van Durme, & **A.S.
 White**.
 2020.
 Decomposing Generalization: Models of Generic, Habitual, and Episodic Statements.
 To be presented at the 58th Annual Meeting of the Association for Computational Linguistics (ACL 2020), Seattle, WA, July 5-10, 2019.

+An, H.Y. & **A.S.
+White**.
+2020.
+The lexical and grammatical sources of neg-raising inferences.
+To be presented at the Annual Meeting of Society for Computation in Linguistics, New Orleans, LA, January 2-5, 2020.

+**White, A.S.** 2019.
+Universal Decompositional Semantics.
+Colloquium talk, Center for Language and Speech Processing, Johns Hopkins University, December 6, 2019.

 Moon, E. & **A.S.
 White**.
 2019.
 The source of nonfinite temporal interpretation.
 To be presented at the 50th Annual Meeting of the Northeast Linguistic Society (NELS 50), Massachusetts Institute of Technology, October 24-27, 2019.

-**White, A.S.** 2019.
-Universal Decompositional Semantics.
-Colloquium talk, Center for Language and Speech Processing, Johns Hopkins University, October 2019.

 # Past presentations